2006 Lebanon War: Israeli air and artillery attacks

 During the first day of the war the Israeli Air Force, artillery and navy conducted more than 100 attacks mainly against Hezbollah bases in south Lebanon, among them the regional headquarters in Yatar.
 Five bridges across the Litani and Zahrani rivers were also destroyed, reportedly to prevent Hezbollah from transferring the abducted soldiers to the north.

 Attacks from land, sea and air continued in the following days.
 Among the targets hit were the Hezbollah headquarters in the southern suburbs of Beirut as well as the offices and homes of the leadership, the compounds of al-Manar TV station and al-Nour radio station, and the runways and fuel depots of the Rafic Hariri International Airport in Beirut.
 Also targeted were Hezbollah bases, weapons depots and outposts as well as bridges, roads and petrol stations in south Lebanon.
-44 civilians were killed throughout the day.
+Forty-four civilians were killed throughout the day.

-It was later reported that the Israel Air Force after midnight, 13 July, attacked and destroyed 59 stationary medium range Fajr rocket launchers positioned throughout southern Lebanon.
+It was later reported that the Israel Air Force after midnight, 13 July, attacked and destroyed 59 stationary medium-range Fajr rocket launchers positioned throughout southern Lebanon.
 Operation Density allegedly only took 34 minutes to carry out but was the result of six years of intelligence gathering and planning.
-Between half and two-thirds of Hezbollah medium range rocket capability was estimated by the IDF to have been wiped out.
+Between half and two-thirds of Hezbollah medium-range rocket capability was estimated by the IDF to have been wiped out.
 According to Israeli journalists Amos Harel and Avi Issacharoff the operation was "Israel's most impressive military action" and a "devastating blow for Hezbollah".
 In the coming days IAF allegedly also attacked and destroyed a large proportion of Hezbollah's long range Zelzal-2 missiles.

-"All the long-range rockets have been destroyed," chief of staff Halutz allegedly told the Israeli government, "we've won the war."
+"All the long-range rockets have been destroyed," chief of staff Halutz allegedly told the Israeli government, "We've won the war."

 American officials claimed that the Israelis overstated the effectiveness of the air war against Hezbollah and cited the failure to hit any of the Hezbollah leaders in spite of dropping twenty-three tons of high explosives in a single raid on the Beirut Southern suburbs of Dahiya.
-The Israeli assessments are "too large," said one U.S. official.
+The Israeli assessments are "too large," said one US official.

 Al-Manar TV station only went dark for two minutes after the strike before it was back into the air.
 The TV station was bombed 15 times during the war but never faltered after the first hiccup.